pabloveron/mosquitto_start/README.md

-# mosquitto_start
+# mosquitto and raspbian likte
 Simple mosquitto project to subscribe and publish messages running in raspberry py from scratch

-## Steps to install mosquitto from scratch (on RASPBIAN STRETCH LITE. download page)
+## Steps to install mosquitto from scratch (on RASPBIAN STRETCH LITE)

 - Update the package update list.
 Download the list to keep the versions updated.
 	- sudo apt-get update